 \subsection{Spin-liquid ansatzes based on PSG}

-A spin-liquid ground state preserves the whole space group symmetry whose point group is $G=D_{3d}\times Z_2^T$.
-However, the symmetry group of a spin liquid mean-field Hamiltonian is the projective symmetry group (PSG) \cite{igg,You_PSG} whose group elements are space group operations followed by $SU(2)$ gauge transformations.
+A spin-liquid ground state preserves the entire space group symmetry whose point group is $G=D_{3d}\times Z_2^T$.
+However, the symmetry group of a spin-liquid mean-field Hamiltonian is the projective symmetry group (PSG) \cite{igg,You_PSG} whose group elements are space group operations followed by SU(2) gauge transformations.

-It turns out that there are more than a hundred classes of PSGs for Z$_2$ QSLs (where the $SU(2)$ gauge symmetry breaks down to the $Z_2$ subgroup in the mean-field Hamiltonian) respecting the $G$ symmetry\cite{You_PSG}.
+It turns out that there are more than 100 classes of PSGs for Z$_2$ QSLs (where the SU(2) gauge symmetry breaks down to the $Z_2$ subgroup in the mean-field Hamiltonian) respecting the $G$ symmetry\cite{You_PSG}.
 We believe that only a few PSGs are relevant to our spin model in all PSGs.
 Therefore, in our VMC calculations, we just consider a few of them which are close to the one which describes the symmetry of the exact ground state of the pure Kitaev model.
 Here `close' means that the new PSGs and the Kitaev PSG have similar patterns of symmetry fractionalization, namely, they differ by only one or two invariants.
 The reason for choosing these PSGs is based on the fact that the model (\ref{KGGR}) contains Kitaev interactions.
 Therefore, it is reasonable to adopt the PSGs that are close to the `Kitaev PSG' given that the non-Kitaev interactions are not extremely large.